-The solution, spearheaded by John Wilson, was a four-year $60 million “pay as you go” construction financing plan utilizing local banks, low interest rates, and an aggressive draw-down funding schedule.
+The solution, spearheaded by John C. Wilson, was a four-year $60 million “pay as you go” construction financing plan utilizing local banks, low interest rates, and an aggressive draw-down funding schedule.

 The first step involved going through the budget line by line, cutting expenses and creating savings that wouldn’t impact the classroom.
 As a result, $15 million was identified for annual capital construction needs.
 The second step required the district to partner with the county commission so the district could retain the commission’s backing of the capital plan and the existing sales tax could be extended to stabilize funding for this program.